garzarobm/containers-demos/compute/README.md

 ## How to deploy

-To deploy this example all that is required is the appropriate permissionAand a call to `wrangler deploy`.
+To deploy this example all that is required is the appropriate permission and a call to `pnpm run deploy`.

 ## Launching a compute job